ga-adi-gelato/Course-Materials/lessons/product-development/prioritization-proposal-lesson/readme.md

 - List out all the features that would make these goals possible
 - Prioritize using a 2x2 matrix and use the prioritization results to help you decide which features make the most sense for your user goals and client constraints
 - Make sure you document your work by taking a photo - you'll need this for the next lab

-> Instructor Note: Instructional staff should circulate around the room and help students as needed.

 ## Conclusion (5 mins)